 The only time you might keep several different IRAs is if you have a different purpose for each.
 For example, one might be for retirement income, while another might be for a specific purchase in the future.

-With post-tax accounts, you receive no tax deduction on the money you put in, but they still grow tax-free until you take the money out.
+With post-tax accounts, you receive no tax deduction on the money you put in, but they grow tax-free and withdrawals in retirement are tax-free.

 Types of post-tax accounts: